sairam-bade/streamlit-MLClassifier/README.md

+# Streamlit ML Classifier App

-This is a Iris classifier model with streamlit
+This is a Iris classifier model with streamlit using:
+* streamlit
+* model pickle file